If you don't have a financial plan, you won't have any accountability and direction.

 Are you 100% certain you haven’t missed out on anything important that may cost you or your family dearly?

-Getting a financial planner to help with your estate frees up your time to do things you actually enjoy.
+A properly set up financial plan frees up your time to do things you actually enjoy.

 Leave it in an expert’s hands.